top of page

 Kerri Palamara, MD

 Dr. Palamara is an Associate Professor of Medicine at Harvard Medical School.
 She completed her medical degree at New York Medical College and Primary Care Internal Medicine Residency training at Massachusetts General Hospital, and now practices as a primary care general internist at MGH.
-After 8 years as an Associate Program Director and Primary Care Program Director at MGH, Dr. Palamara was asked to lead the Center for Physician Well-being for the Department of Medicine at MGH as the inaugural director.
+Dr. Palamara leads the Center for Professional Well-being for the Department of Medicine at MGH, and co-leads the MGH Workplace Well-being Collaborative and the MGH ELEVATE Physician Leadership Program.
 Her academic work focuses on physician coaching, clinician well-being, and faculty development.
+Dr. Palamara created and directs the Physician Coaching Program for trainees at MGH as well as the faculty physician coaching programs at MGH and is currently involved in several randomized controlled trials locally and nationally on the impact of coaching for coachees and their coaches.
+The MGH Physician Coaching Program has expanded nationally to over 40 residency and fellowship programs and Dr. Palamara is actively involved in onboarding, evaluating and sustaining these programs.
 Dr. Palamara leads the American College of Physicians “Physician Coach Training Program”, which focuses on training physicians to integrate coaching techniques into their quality improvement and well-being initiatives.
-For her work, Dr. Palamara has won teaching awards at MGH, Partners Healthcare, Harvard Medical School, MassGeneral Brigham, the Society of General Internal Medicine, and the American College of Physicians; and has been awarded Mastership in the American College of Physicians.
+For her work, Dr. Palamara has won teaching awards at MGH, Partners Healthcare, Harvard Medical School, Mass General Brigham, the Society of General Internal Medicine, and the American College of Physicians; and has been awarded Mastership in the American College of Physicians.

 C. Christopher Smith, MD